The charge of Sir Francis Bacon knight, His Majesties attourney generall …

 Tax included.
 Shipping calculated at checkout.

-"A mans life is not to be trifled away, it is to be offered up and sacrificed to honorable services, public merits, good causes and noble adventures"
+"A mans life is not to be trifled away, it is to be offered up and sacrificed to honourable services… and noble adventures"

 BACON, Francis.
-The Charge of Sir Francis Bacon Knight, his Majesties Attourney generall, touching duells… Printed [by George Eld] for Robert Wilson, and are to be sold [by Robert Wilson and W. Bladen] at Graies Inne Gate, 1614.
+The charge of Sir Francis Bacon knight, His Majesties attourney generall, touching duells, upon an information in the Star-chamber against Priest and Wright.
+With the decree of the Star-chamber in the same cause.
+[London:] Printed [by George Eld] for Robert Wilson, and are to be sold [by Robert Wilson and W. Bladen] at Graies Inne Gate, and in Paules Churchyard at the signe of the Bible.
+1614.

-This well known and influential work records Bacon's case against duels.
-His scathing essay on the practice condemns it as a wasteful and dishonourable way of resolving disputes, moreover one which endangers both secular and religious authority (aka, if people start taking the law into their own hands to perform ad hoc executions, it no longer really has any meaning - also, think of the mess).
+Francis Bacon's scathing essay on the practice of duels condemns it as a wasteful and dishonourable way of resolving disputes - moreover one which endangers both secular and religious authority.
 This text is an important and rare part of the tapestry in James I's anti-duelling campaign in the 1610s, fuelled by a series of high profile combats between important politicians and figures of note in the summer and autumn of 1613.
+Among his first actions as attorney-general, 'Bacon suggested that a proclamation should be published against duelling, proposing that the offenders should be prosecuted in star chamber.
+In January [1614] he brought a convenient case of two obscure persons before the court [the 'Priest' and 'Wright' named in the book's title].
+Bacon's charge, together with the decree of the court, was soon published' (ODNB).

 #2109373